Unizend/lbtc-api/README.md

 Go to the folder and exec `nmp install`

-You need to create a `config.json` file in the root folder, with your localbitcoins account HMAC Auth key and secret.
+You need to create a `config.json` file in the module root folder, with your localbitcoins account HMAC Auth key and secret.

 You can get it [here](https://localbitcoins.com/accounts/api/) For more information check the [localbitcoins api documentation](https://localbitcoins.com/api-docs/)